HafizRosnazri/HafizRosnazri/README.md

 <h1 align="left"></h1> </pre><h1 align="left">About me</h1>

-<p align="left">A person who is passionate about the development of technology and artificial intelligence with industrial revolution 4.0 readiness.
-Highly-capable leader which seeks opportunity in every difficulties, having led multiple projects to completion.
-Excellent capabilities in robotics engineering, machine learning and vision system.
-Proficient in a range of modern technologies including several programming languages, product design, prototyping, and cloud computing.
-Having working experience in semiconductor and multi-national modern furniture manufacturing companies.</p>
+<p align="left">A person who is passionate about the advancement of technology with industrial revolution 4.0 readiness.
+A highly-capable leader and a team player who seeks for opportunities in every difficulty, having led and being involved in multiple projects to completion.
+Capable of electrical and electronics engineering, artificial intelligence, and data science tools.
+Proficient in variety of current technologies, such as programming languages, cloud computing, circuit and product design with high competency in CAD/ECAD software.
+Prior experience include exposure in multinational semiconductor and manufacturing companies.</p>

 <h1 align="left"></h1> </pre> <h1 align="left">Educational background</h1>